 - Results published /presented beyond the immediate environment in which they were collected.
 May be applicable elsewhere.
 Dissemination may be slow.
-No presumption that local practice will alter quickly. - Uses existing healthcare data but may require additional data gathering. - Primary audience is the organisation in which the activity was conducted.
+No presumption that local practice will alter quickly. - Primary audience is the organisation in which the activity was conducted.

 2 Ethical principles